 Common Threat Modeling Methods

-The threat modeling method you choose will depend on the specific needs of your organization.
-Fundamentally, however, the process is the same for each.
+The threat modeling method you choose will depend on your organization’s specific needs.
+That said, the process is fundamentally the same for each.
 Threat modeling typically involves the following steps:

-- Identify all assets and any vulnerabilities or weaknesses to your networks, devices, or IT infrastructure.
+- Identify all assets and vulnerabilities or weaknesses in your networks, devices, or IT infrastructure.
 Typically this step involves a vulnerability scan and a vulnerability assessment.

-- Based on the vulnerabilities and weaknesses you find, create a list of threats to your assets.
+- Create a list of threats to your assets based on the vulnerabilities and weaknesses you find.
 Consider your existing countermeasures and safeguards.
-Use both generic and specific knowledge about threats and threat actors to inform your decisions.
+Use generic and specific knowledge about hazards and actors to inform your decisions.

 - For each threat, outline all mitigation steps.
 This could also include security control implementations.

-- Prioritize risks based on the harm they might bring to your organization and the level of criticality for your assets or applications that would be affected by a cyberattack.
+- Prioritize risks based on the harm they might bring to your organization and the criticality level of your assets or applications that would be affected by a cyberattack.

 When determining threats, there is no definitive list you can take as gospel.
-It’s up to your team to determine which threats are the highest risk within the context of your organization.
-You should also take into account any threats that are unique to your industry, geographical area, and so forth.
+It’s up to your team to decide which threats are the highest risk within the context of your organization.
+It would help if you considered any hazards unique to your industry, geographical area, and so forth.